kallitsis/ARIA/paper/paper.md

 ![Figure 1: Flowchart of the ARIA workflow depicting data processing, iterative matching, AI refinement, and impact assessment stages.](figures/aria_workflow.gv.png)

 1. Data input (foreground system)
 The user aggregates all product system inputs (mass flows, energy requirements, transport processes, etc.) in a spreadsheet named data_inputs.xlsx.
-Each row corresponds to a flow (e.g., “5 kg steel,” “10 kWh electricity”), ideally using ecoinvent-compatible units (e.g., kg, kWh, MJ) [see, for example, unit group lists at European Platform on LCA https://eplca.jrc.ec.europa.eu/SDPDB/unitgroupList.xhtml;jsessionid=D0082C0606540373127C80107958A6E6?stock=default].
+Each row corresponds to a flow (e.g., “5 kg steel,” “10 kWh electricity”), ideally using ecoinvent-compatible units (e.g., kg, kWh, MJ) which are shown in the [European Platform on LCA website](https://eplca.jrc.ec.europa.eu/SDPDB/unitgroupList.xhtml;jsessionid=D0082C0606540373127C80107958A6E6?stock=default).
 The user can also include facility requirements (e.g., inert gases, water usage) if they factor into the functional unit.

 2. Initial database search
 Once the data are imported, ARIA performs a first scan in the Ecoinvent database for each flow, applying filters such as location or user criteria.
 If a direct match is found (e.g., “market group for electricity, medium voltage” for an electricity flow), it is recorded.